PGRs Weed: Are Plant Growth Regulators Safe for Consumers?

 Fact-checked by Deb Tharp

-Throughout the history of agriculture, farmers have always looked for ways to increase crop yields.
+Farmers have always looked for ways to increase crop yields throughout agriculture's history.
 In modern times, that often means turning to chemicals and genetic engineering to give crops an edge over pests and increasingly unpredictable environmental conditions.
 Cannabis is no different.

 Plant growth regulators, or PGR weed, is the latest attempt made by cannabis growers to maximize the amount of cannabis they can grow using a host of chemicals to modify the plant’s growth cycles.

-Of course, it doesn’t take a lot of research to understand why chemicals on products that people consume are troubling.
-There have been plenty of instances where a chemical that was thought to be “safe” actually caused a disease or illness.
+Of course, it doesn’t take a lot of research to understand why chemicals in products that people consume are troubling.
+There have been plenty of instances where a chemical thought to be “safe” caused a disease or illness.

 For medical cannabis patients, such concerns are magnified.
-When you’re struggling with an already serious medical condition, the notion that PGR cannabis could be creating additional problems that you aren’t aware of is more than a little troubling.
-Many medical marijuana patients turn to cannabis for a natural alternative to pharmaceuticals, leading them to question whether they’re simply swapping out one science experiment for another.
+When you’re struggling with an already severe medical condition, the notion that PGR cannabis could be creating additional problems that you aren’t aware of is more than a little troubling.
+Many medical marijuana patients turn to cannabis as a natural alternative to pharmaceuticals, leading them to question whether they’re simply swapping out one science experiment for another.

 What is PGR Weed?